Bucciamarcia/mush_on/README.md

 - Can add father and mother in dog page.
 - Pedigree view completed.
 - Added export to CSV button on stats page.
+- Added run type and total capacity in team builder.